ValeevGroup/tiledarray/INSTALL.md

 * `EIGEN3_INCLUDE_DIR` -- The path to the Eigen 3 include directory

-If Eigen is not found by the configure script, it will be downloaded from the hg repository on Bitbucket.
+If Eigen is not found at the configure time, it will be downloaded from the hg repository on Bitbucket.

 ## MADNESS